 Our Verdict · Travel Insurance

-Our opinion on CIBC Aeroplan Visa Infinite Travel Insurance
+Our take on travel insurance for the CIBC Aeroplan Visa Infinite

 $5M medical with a 65 cliff.
 A $2,000 interruption ceiling.
 That is the shape of the CIBC Aeroplan travel insurance.
 The emergency medical is the headline: up to $5,000,000 per person, and Global Excel will bill the hospital directly where possible, so you are not always fronting a U.S. ER bill.
 The catch is the clock.
 Coverage runs the first 15 days of a trip if you are 64 or under, and just 3 days once you turn 65.
 Past that window, with no top-up, the bill is yours.
 Trip cancellation is solid for the fee: $1,500 per person, up to $5,000 a trip, across 27 covered reasons.
 Where the card thins out is after you have left.
 Trip interruption and trip delay share one $2,000 per person cap, which a long or expensive trip burns through fast.
 The support benefits are present but capped.
 Flight delay pays $500 at a 4-hour trigger with $100 sub-limits.
 Baggage is $500 per person, and lost baggage excludes cameras, electronics, and eyewear.
 Common carrier accident is a full $500,000.
 If you travel under 65 and book trips you might cancel, the Aeroplan card carries real coverage for $139.
 If you are 65 or older, or you book long high-value trips, buy the top-up and plan around the $2,000 interruption ceiling.